 It can be paired with any other style of tattooing, and it has never been limited to just one kind of rose or color.

-Choosing the perfect rose tattoo idea is all about choosing color.
+Choosing the perfect rose tattoo idea is all about choosing a color.

-Color, as it turns out, can mean a great deal of things.
+Color, as it turns out, can mean a lot of things.